 Well . . . it’s mostly for Rosé.
 After all, 80% (give or take a percent) of all the wine made in Provence is Rosé.

 Carpe Vinum (the wine club I’m part of) is today — it’s my favorite Friday of the whole month!
 It’s also the coldest Friday of the whole month (maybe even the whole decade, if you believe the local weather oracles).
 It’s Canada Cold here this morning (-1 without the windchill), but that won’t stop me from venturing out for Carpe Vinum — that’s what my Nanook of the North parka is for!
-A couple of us are heading to France on vacation this summer (I’m going Paris and north; my girlfriend is going Paris and south), so for the next 4 months, we’ll be doing an in-depth study of the French wine regions where we’ll be traveling.
+A couple of us are heading to France on vacation this summer (sidebar, I found a great resource while checking out Paris wine bars), so for the next 4 months, we’ll be doing an in-depth study of the French wine regions where we’ll be traveling.

 Over the centuries, many cultures came, saw and conquered Provence, each leaving their mark on viticulture.
 Grapevines in Provence can be traced back to sometime around 600BC, when the ancient Greeks established the city of Marseilles, which became a major trading port (and the source for bronze tchotchkes).
 Marseilles began producing its own wine, trading and exporting it as early as 500BC.
 Btw, women weren’t allowed to drink wine in ancient Marseilles (an obvious black mark on the history of civilization).
 Hannibal marched his elephant army through Provence in 218BC, no doubt stopping for some Rosé along his way (you work up quite a thirst after marching a bunch of elephants through the Pyrennes).
 Then came the parade of conquerers — the Romans, the Christians, Visigoths, Merovingians, Franks, Arabs, Saracens.
 You get the picture.
 They all left their mark.